zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Converting documents in Zudello.md

    - Turn on the **Duplicate** option
 7. Click **Convert**

 The system then begins converting the document.
-You will be redirected to a new tab with the converted document opened.
+Once complete, you will be redirected to a new tab with the converted document opened.

 ### Working with duplicated conversions